webismymind/editablegrid-mysql-example/README.md

 	if (response == "ok" )
 		        self.editableGrid.removeRow(id);

+### Add
+By clicking on the add button, a form is shown to enter a name and a firstname.
+Data are sent to add.php that execute the insert query and return the status of the operation.

 ## Responsive
 This example uses the first technique describes here http://elvery.net/demo/responsive-tables/.
 This technique is very simple, it hide less important columns on smaller screen sizes.